Home

 Case report

-Year :2021 Month : January Volume : 10 Issue : 1 Page : RC08 - RC09
+Year :2021 Month : January-February Volume : 10 Issue : 1 Page : RC08 - RC09 Full Version

-Post-traumatic Tension Pneumocephalus in a Nigerian Male: A Case Report
+Post-Traumatic Tension Pneumocephalus in a Nigerian Male: A Case Report

 Muhammad Baba Sule , Ibrahim Haruna Gele , Yakubu Bababa Shirama , Abacha Mohammed